 - For the pre-lingually deaf (those who lose their hearing before language acquisition), learning to read and write represents a major challenge.
 Even though they can learn to copy letters and identify them through images, they cannot relate the spelling of writing to the sound elements of speech.
 Hence not all deaf people can read fluently, so the incorporation of textual transcription will not meet the needs of all the collective.

-Whatever your situation is, ask us.
+Whatever your situation is, write to us.
 At Nubart we will analyze your case and will prepare a price quote according to your needs.

 At Nubart we produce innovative audioguide cards